kurtisdmiller/personal-site/content/course/public-speaking/syllabus.md

 -----------------

 A final exam is a required part of this course; students must take the final in order to pass the course.
-Final exams are idministered only during three days of Final Exam Week and may not be taken early for any reason.
+Final exams are administered only during three days of Final Exam Week and may not be taken early for any reason.
 Consult the syllabus and the Tusculum website to determine when your exams will take place and do not make travel, family, or any other